epfllibrary/zotero-course/04-library/README.md

 ### ... with Zotero Connector

 The Zotero Connector is the plugin that you installed in your browser.
 This plugin will detect the references available on the page you are visiting.
-The quality of the metadata depends on what the sources you visit.
+The quality of the metadata depends on the sources you visit.
 Open Zotero and click on the Zotero connector icon in your browser : the reference will be automatically sent to your Zotero.

 Example : an article from [Cytology](https://doi.org/10.1007/s00004-009-0012-x)